 I wrote about my experiences in 4-H! :)

-1. Evaluate a significant experience, achievement, risk you have taken, or ethical dilemma you have faced and its impact on you.
+The main common app essay has 6 choices to choose from: 1.
+Evaluate a significant experience, achievement, risk you have taken, or ethical dilemma you have faced and its impact on you.

 This is the one I chose.
 I wrote about my experiences with my dogs--how showing and breeding shaped me as a person, and inspired my academic and career goals.